Melissa Hamilton

-Melissa Hamilton (born 2 August 1989) is a Northern Irish ballet dancer and a First Soloist with the Royal Ballet, London.
+Melissa Hamilton (born 2 August 1989) is a Northern Irish ballet dancer and a principal dancer with the Royal Ballet, London.

 Early life

 Hamilton was born in Belfast and spent most of her childhood in Dromore, County Down.
 Her father is a builder and her mother is a pre-school teacher.
 Her sister is an architect and her brother is a primary school teacher.
 She started dancing at age four.
 She attended Dromore Primary School and Banbridge Academy, and left the latter after she finished her GCSEs.
-Until that point, the only training Hamilton had are once-a-week classes.
+Until that point, the only training Hamilton had were once-a-week classes.
 At age 16, she was awarded a scholarship and entered Elmhurst Ballet School in Birmingham, where she trained for two years.
 During her first year, she was told she would not be able to catch up.
 However, in her second year, she was taught by Masha Mukhamedov (wife of Irek Mukhamedov), who believed she could have a career in dance.
 When Mukhamedovs moved to Athens, Hamilton followed them to train privately with Masha for 10 months.